Authentic German potato salad made with an amazing warm bacon vinaigrette, straight from Mom’s recipe box!

 - Dijon mustard

-how to make warm German potato salad
+making warm German potato salad step by step

 - Peel potatoes, halve lengthwise, and cook until just tender.